hikmahealth/docs.hikmahealth/src/pages/docs/try-demo.md

 6. After scanning the QR code, proceed to sign in with the same credentials
 7. On successful sign in, you can proceed with patient registraion, recording visits and more.

+### Troubleshooting
+If you experience any issues with your deployment process, the first step should be to look at the logs (whether this is the browser console or the server logs).
+If the issue is still not clear, please file an issue directly on github or send us an email.
+Please include as much detail as possible, we prefer if you include too much details and screenshots / videos.

+If you are stuck for more than 15 minutes, please reach out.